top of page

 the Tafelberg ('table mountain') on Heimenberg (Grebbeberg) hill - early eighteenth century drawings

 Origin of the name Heimenberg is unsure and speculative.
-The oldest mention is in the twelfth-century Vita Meinwerci ‘life of Meinwerk’, who was the bishop of Paderborn.
+The oldest mention is in the twelfth-century Vita Meinwerci ‘life of Meinwerk’, who was the Bishop of Paderborn.
 A popular theory is that Heimenberg received its name after the super-human annex dragon slayer Heime or Heimo(n) known from the Þiðreks saga, also written as Thidreksaga.
 A saga put to paper in Old Norse around the year 1200.
 Great King Theoderic (454-526), indeed Þiðrek, ruled over much of Western Europe.
 The saga is full of tales of which many take place in northern Germany.
 Fortnite character type Heime furthermore appears in the early-medieval poems Beowulf and Widsith.
 Heime is famous for his horses.
 In Old English spelling he is called Hama.

 Not far to the north-east from Rhenen is region Veluwe.
 Region Veluwe is a push moraine formed during the Pleistocene glacial period too.
 The Utrecht Hill Ridge and region Veluwe are part of the same moraine.
 Today, it’s a wooded hill-ridge combined with heathland, running more or less in a north-south direction.
 Like the Utrecht Hill Ridge, much of region Veluwe is a national park as well.
 Including red deer and wolves.
 Again, like the Utrecht Hill Ridge, during the Iron Age region Veluwe was deforested and covered with Celtic Fields to grow crops.
 Region Veluwe for very long was an important iron-producing area.
 Already during the Iron Age, when it was also one of the more populated areas of north-western Europe.
 From the second quarter in the seventh century onward, iron was produced large-scale here (Carasso-Kok 2001).